 - Can you chart your own course without being influenced by what others think?

 Look for support from people who share your thinking.
-RVing groups like NüRVers, Escapees and RV.net are all filled with full-timing members ready to offer insight, opinions and encouragement for aspiring road trippers.
+RVing groups like Escapees, Xscapers, and others are all filled with full-timing members ready to offer insight, opinions and encouragement for aspiring road trippers.

 By becoming active in online RVer communities, you can build real-life networks of support.
 You’ll get to know people, find those you have things in common with, and participate in nationwide rendezvous parties, which happen all the time in the full-timing community.

-Will My Kids Make Me Crazy in a Small Space?
+Will My Spouse or Kids Drive Me Crazy in a Small Space?